CARBON OFFSET PROGRAM – LADY ELLIOT ISLAND ECO RESORT & GREENFLEET

 - Reduce soil erosion through the binding action of the trees

-LEIER have partnered with Greenfleet on this project due to Greenfleet’s mission to plant ecosystems (not just carbon sequestering trees) in Australia and New Zealand; their work with many companies including Disney and the Finding Dory ‘Remember the Reef’ campaign, Europcar, Airbnb and SeaLife Australia; and their work on the critical catchment and coastal areas of the Great Barrier reef which is part of the Lady Elliot Island greater ecosystem.
+LEIER have partnered with Greenfleet on this project due to Greenfleet’s mission to restore native ecosystems in Australia and New Zealand; their work with many companies including Disney and the Finding Dory ‘Remember the Reef’ campaign, Europcar, Airbnb and SeaLife Australia; and their work on the critical catchment and coastal areas of the Great Barrier reef which is part of the Lady Elliot Island greater ecosystem.

 The Carbon Offset program is voluntary but we do encourage you to donate to reduce the environmental impact of your holiday flight.